Brontë family

-The Brontës (/ˈbrɒntiz/) were a nineteenth-century literary family, born in the village of Thornton and later associated with the village of Haworth in the West Riding of Yorkshire, England.
-The sisters, Charlotte (1816–1855), Emily (1818–1848) and Anne (1820–1849), are well-known poets and novelists.
-Like many contemporary female writers, they published their poems and novels under male pseudonyms: Currer, Ellis, and Acton Bell.
+The Brontës (/ˈbrɒntiz/) were a 19th-century literary family, born in the village of Thornton and later associated with the village of Haworth in the West Riding of Yorkshire, England.
+Born to Patrick Brontë, a curate, and his wife, Maria, the sisters, Charlotte (1816–1855), Emily (1818–1848) and Anne (1820–1849), were all poets and novelists who published their work under male pseudonyms: Currer, Ellis, and Acton Bell respectively.
 Their stories attracted attention for their passion and originality immediately following their publication.
-Charlotte's Jane Eyre was the first to know success, while Emily's Wuthering Heights, Anne's The Tenant of Wildfell Hall and other works were accepted as masterpieces of literature later.
+Charlotte's Jane Eyre was the first to know success, while Emily's Wuthering Heights, Anne's The Tenant of Wildfell Hall and other works were accepted as masterpieces of literature after their deaths.

-The first Brontë children to be born to rector Patrick Brontë and his wife Maria were Maria (1814–1825) and Elizabeth (1815–1825), who both died at young ages due to disease.
-Charlotte, Emily and Anne were then born within a time period of approximately four years.
-These three sisters and their brother, Branwell (1817–1848), who had been born after Charlotte and before Emily, were very close to each other.
+The two eldest Brontë children were Maria (1814–1825) and Elizabeth (1815–1825), who both died at an early age.
+The three surviving sisters and their brother, Branwell (1817–1848) were very close.
 As children, they developed their imaginations first through oral storytelling and play, set in an intricate imaginary world, and then through the collaborative writing of increasingly complex stories set in their fictional world.
-The deaths of their mother and two older sisters marked them and influenced their writing profoundly, as did their isolated upbringing.
+The early deaths of their mother and two older sisters marked them and influenced their writing profoundly, as did their isolated upbringing.
 They were raised in a religious family.
 The Brontë birthplace in Thornton is a place of pilgrimage and their later home, the parsonage at Haworth in Yorkshire, now the Brontë Parsonage Museum, has hundreds of thousands of visitors each year.